loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-04-quantum-gravity/chapter-059-dark-energy-collapse-pressure.md

 ---
-title: "Chapter 059: Pattern Pressure = Development Drive"
+title: "Chapter 059: Dark Energy = Collapse Pressure"
 sidebar_label: "059.
-Pattern Pressure"
+Dark Energy Collapse Pressure"
 ---

-# Chapter 059: Pattern Pressure = Development Drive
+# Chapter 059: Dark Energy = Collapse Pressure

-*Pattern pressure is not a mysterious force pushing structures apart but the mathematical tension of undeveloped possibilities.
-As patterns develop and stabilize, undeveloped configurations maintain their development potential, creating effective pressure that drives continued pattern evolution.*
+*Dark energy is the mysterious force driving the accelerating expansion of the universe, comprising about 68% of cosmic energy density.
+This enigmatic component represents the collapse pressure of ψ = ψ(ψ), where the tension between collapsed and uncollapsed possibilities creates an effective repulsive force that pushes space itself apart.*

 ## 59.1 The Pattern Pressure Principle